A question of expert determination

 Decision

-On the construction point, the Court held that whilst there was a tension between the expert determination clause and a separate jurisdiction clause conferring exclusive jurisdiction on the Courts.
-The Court held that the expert determination clause took precedence – the parties were commercial entities who must have intended that the clause would have effect.
-It was wide ranging “a one stop shop” type clause, and whilst it was unusual that there was no separation between disputes to be referred to the expert and to the Court, this lack of carve out suggested that the parties had intended the expert to deal with all disputes.
-This interpretation was determined to not rob the jurisdiction clause of effect, as there may be situations where the Court was required to give effect to the outcome of an expert’s determination.
+The parties were commercial entities who must have intended for the expert determination clause to have effect.
+It was a wide-ranging “one-stop shop” type clause, and whilst it was unusual that there was no separation between categories of disputes to be referred to the expert or the court, this lack of a carve-out suggested that the parties had intended the expert to deal with all disputes.
+This interpretation did not rob the court jurisdiction clause of effect, as there may be situations where the court was required to give effect to the outcome of an expert’s determination.

-On the separability point, the Court concluded that where the parties have created a “one stop shop” expert determination clause there should be a presumption that the parties would have intended for all disputes to fall within that clause regardless of timing.
-There is therefore a presumption of separability and survival of an expert determination clause, and it is for the party arguing against it to convince the Court otherwise.
-In this case, the Court found that the Claimant had not done so, and stayed the claim to allow the expert determination to proceed.
+On the second point, the court concluded that where the parties have created a “one-stop shop” expert determination clause, it should be presumed that the parties intended that all disputes should fall within that clause, regardless of timing.
+There is, therefore, a presumption of separability and survival of an expert determination clause.
+It is for the party arguing against it to convince the court otherwise, which the Claimant had not successfully done in this case.
+The court here stayed the claim to allow the expert determination to proceed.

 Comment